-- A. RP-12 District use regulations. - Purpose.
+- A. RP-12 District use regulations. - (1) Purpose.
 The goal of the RP-12 District is to develop the property in the RP-12 District with attractive, multi-family housing, to include 20% affordable housing.

 - (2) Comprehensive development.
 The District shall be comprehensively developed in accordance with one development application for the entire district. - (3) Permitted principal uses.
 In the RP-12 District, no building or premises shall be used and no building shall be erected or altered on a lot which is arranged, intended or designed to be used, except for the following use: - (a) Multifamily dwellings, provided that twenty percent (20%) of such units are affordable housing meeting all of the applicable standards and requirements for affordable units, including those set forth in the Uniform Housing Affordability Controls (UHAC), N.J.A.C 5:80-26.1 et seq., and Section 200-237.
-At least 50% of the affordable units shall be affordable to low-income households, and at least 13% of all rental affordable units shall be affordable to very low-income households earning 30% or less of the regional median household income by household size, which very low income units shall be included as part of the low income requirement.
+At least 50% of the affordable units shall be affordable to low-income households, and at least 13% of all rental affordable units shall be affordable to very low-income households earning 30% or less of the regional median household income by household size, which very lowincome units shall be included as part of the low-income requirement.
 The remaining affordable units shall be made affordable to moderate-income households.
-The affordable units shall be dispersed in at least three buildings each having no more than 50% of such units.
+The affordable units shall be dispersed throughout the building or buildings.
 Affordable housing shall be architecturally indistinguishable from market-rate housing. - (4) Permitted accessory uses. - (a) Recreational and open space facilities, including, but not limited to walkways, courtyards and plazas. - (b) Off-street parking and loading associated with multifamily dwellings and townhouses. - (c) Signs. - (d) Street furnishings, planters, streetlights, and exterior, garden-type shade structures such as gazebos and pavilions.

-- (e) Fences and walls, which shall complement the architectural style, type and design of the building and the overall project design. - (f) Decks, patios and terraces, which shall complement the architectural style, type and design of the building and the overall project design. - (g) Stand alone on grade garages, trash enclosures, stand alone storage facilities for apartment tenants, and office and maintenance areas for onsite rental business operations. - (h) Accessory uses customarily incidental to permitted principal uses. - B. RP-12 District intensity, bulk and other regulations. - (1) Maximum improvement coverage: 80%. - (2) Minimum yards. - (a) Front yard: 10 feet. - (b) Side yard: 5 feet. - (c) Rear yard: 5 feet. - (3) Number of dwelling units: The developer may construct up to one hundred (100) dwelling units. - (4) Maximum building height: - (a) The maximum building height shall be three stories with loft, but no greater than 45 feet. - (5) Building spacing: A minimum of 30 feet shall be provided between buildings. - (6) Parking standards.
+- (e) Fences and walls, which shall complement the architectural style, type and design of the building and the overall project design. - (f) Decks, patios and terraces, which shall complement the architectural style, type and design of the building and the overall project design. - (g) Stand-alone on-grade garages, trash enclosures, stand-alone storage facilities for apartment tenants, and office and maintenance areas for onsite rental business operations. - (h) Accessory uses customarily incidental to permitted principal uses. - B. RP-12 District intensity, bulk and other regulations. - (1) Maximum improvement coverage: 80%. - (2) Minimum yards. - (a) Front yard: 10 feet. - (b) Side yard: 5 feet. - (c) Rear yard: 5 feet. - (3) Number of dwelling units: The developer may construct up to one hundred eighty (180) dwelling units. - (4) Maximum building height: - (a) The maximum building height shall be four stories above garage, but no greater than 80 feet. - (5) Building spacing: A minimum of 30 feet shall be provided between buildings if there is more than one building. - (6) Parking standards.